Genie (feral child): First foster home

-In June 1971, Jean Butler obtained permission to take Genie on day trips to her home in Country Club Park, Los Angeles.
+In June 1971, Jean Butler, Genie's special education teacher, obtained permission to take Genie on day trips to her home in Country Club Park, Los Angeles.
 Near the end of that month, after one of these trips, Butler told the hospital that she might have contracted rubella, to which Genie would have been exposed.
 Hospital staff were reluctant to give foster custody to her and were very skeptical of her story, strongly suspecting she had concocted it as part of a bid to take over as Genie's guardian and primary caretaker, but decided that placing her in an isolation ward at the hospital could potentially be highly damaging to her social and psychological development, so they agreed to temporarily quarantine her in Butler's home.
-Butler, who was childless, unmarried, and at the time living alone, subsequently petitioned for foster custody of Genie, and despite the hospital's objections authorities extended her stay while they considered the matter.
+Butler, who was childless, unmarried, and at the time living alone, subsequently petitioned for foster custody of Genie, and despite the hospital's objections, authorities extended her stay while they considered the matter.

 Butler's observations

-Soon after moving in with Butler, Genie started showing the first signs of reaching puberty, marking a dramatic improvement in her overall physical health and definitively putting her past Lenneberg's proposed critical period for language acquisition.
+Soon after moving in with Butler, Genie started showing the first physical signs of reaching puberty, marking a dramatic improvement in her overall physical health and definitively putting her past Lenneberg's proposed critical period for language acquisition.
 Butler continued to observe and document Genie's hoarding, in particular noting that she collected and kept dozens of containers of liquid in her room.
 Although she could not discern the reason for Genie's intense fear of cats and dogs, after witnessing it firsthand Butler and the man she was dating—who was a retired University of Southern California professor and psychologist—tried to help her overcome it by watching episodes of the television series Lassie with her and giving her a battery-powered toy dog.
 Butler wrote that Genie could eventually tolerate fenced dogs, but that there was no progress with cats.

 In her journal, Butler wrote that she had gotten Genie to stop attacking herself when angry and had taught her to instead express her anger through words or by hitting objects.
 Butler also claimed that, shortly after moving in with her, Genie had become noticeably more talkative and that she had made substantial progress with her language acquisition.
 In an early August letter to Jay Shurley, she wrote that the man she was dating had also noticed and commented on the improvement in her language.
 She also wrote that Genie's incontinence gradually improved until, by the end of her stay, it had almost entirely disappeared.